mosuka/blast/README.md

 ```

-## GEO example
+## Spatial/Geospatial search example

-This section explain how to index GEO data to Blast.
+This section explain how to index Spatial/Geospatial data to Blast.

-### Starting Indexer with GEO index mapping
+### Starting Indexer with Spatial/Geospatial index mapping

 ```bash
 $ ./bin/blastd \